 4. Ya’aburnee (Arabic) : the hope for your significant other or loved one to outlive you so that you do not have to live without them

-In times when Arabic language and cultures are severely judged, it’s important to also see the tenderness in the fifth most spoken language as well.
+In times when Arabic language and cultures are severely judged, it’s important to also see the tenderness in the fifth most spoken language.

 5. Prozvonit (Czech) : to initiate a phone call and hang up before the call is answered, to inform the receiver of something without having to pay for the call